 What Dale can do to help you

-As the local State Member for Burdekin, Shadow Minister for Natural Resources and Mines, and Shadow Minister for Northern Queensland, Dale is keen to assist you with any issue or enquiry.
+As the State Member for Burdekin, Shadow Minister for Police and Corrective Services, Shadow Minister for Fire and Emergency Services, and Shadow Minister for Rural and Regional Affairs, Dale is keen to assist you with any issue or enquiry.

 As a guide, here are the main areas of responsibility for State and Federal Government as well your local council:

 Please contact the Burdekin Electorate Office on Freecall: 1800 817 594 or email email@example.com for assistance with any State Government issues.
 You can also use the "Contact Us" form on this website.